NJUCSE17/JB-Online/README.md

 ## Contact

-If you have any issues about safety or functions, you are welcomed to submit an issue to this repository.
+If you have any issues about safety or functions, you are welcome to submit an issue to this repository.